 The eyes symbolize the eyes of Lord Buddha and the nose which is written as 1 in the Nepali language represents equality among all.
 To sum up, it means that Lord Buddha is watching us so we should maintain peace and harmony and behave equally with all.
 A visit to Boudhanath will clear your mind and spread positivity to you.

 To reach the main monastery you will have to climb up the hill which is 365 stairs enjoying the mesmerizing nature.
 You will encounter many monkeys that are harmless until you tease them.
-Likewise, after you reach the top, its beauty to spellbind you.
+Likewise, after you reach the top, its beauty spellbinds you.

 The stupa and the monuments like sleeping buddha, Vajra, etc. will amaze you.
 Besides the stupa, there is also a museum and behind the stupa, there is a temple of Lord Saraswoti too.
 The valley view is seen from this the Monkey Temple is worth the visit truly captivating.

-4. Patan Durbar Square is a UNESCO listed world heritage site and one of 3 durbar squares in Nepal.
-It is located at Lalitpur district which is very close to Kathmandu.
+4. Patan Durbar Square is a UNESCO-listed world heritage site and one of 3 durbar squares in Nepal.
+It is located in the Lalitpur district which is very close to Kathmandu.
 This palace was built in 1627 by Siddhi Narsimha Malla.
 This place is very popular for arts.
-Immediately after entering, you will see the craftsmen woodcarving and metal carving, as well as thangka painting and their skills, will amaze you.
+Immediately after entering, you will see the craftsmen woodcarving and metal carving, as well as thangka painting and their skills, which will amaze you.

 It has 136 courtyards called ‘Bahals’ and 55 major temples.
 The structures in Patan Durbar Square like Krishna Mandir which is totally made up of stones, Bhimsen Temple, Vishwanath Temple, Taleju Bhawani Temple are very fascinating.